Skip to content

 • SHOULD avoid workarounds with Istio such as disabling strict mTLS peer authentication.

-• MAY template network policy keys to provide flexibility for delivery customers to configure.
+• MAY template network policy keys to provide flexibility for customers to configure.

 • MUST use and create a Keycloak client through the sso key for any UDS Package providing an end-user login.
 SSO Resource